Ergonovine: Recreational use

-Ergonovine induces psychedelic effects at doses of 2–10 mg, in contrast to its medical use in doses of 0.2–0.4 mg.
+Ergonovine induces hallucinogenic effects at doses of 2–10 mg, in contrast to its medical use in doses of 0.2–0.4 mg.
 The most common source of ergonovine for drug users is Ipomoea tricolor seeds, as they are the only commonly available natural product that hosts an ergoline-generating fungus.
 The ergonovine content of I. tricolor seeds varies between one-tenth and one-third of ergine, an ergonovine analog.
 One person who had the opportunity to try ergonovine to see its psychedelic potential stated that it was mild relative to other psychedelics, but that ergine may synergize with it; indeed the contrast between Hofmann's self-administration of Ipomoea corymbosa extract and synthetic ergine is apparent in his essay on the initial analysis of I. corymbosa and I. tricolor seeds.

 The psychoactive property of these simple lysergic acid amides, closely related to LSD, is well established.
 The question presented itself whether ergonovine, being not only an alkaloidal component of ergot but also of ololiuhqui, possessed hallucinogenic activity.
 In the light of its chemical structure this did not seem unlikely: it does not differ much from LSD.
 But one may ask why, if it is hallucinogenic, this astonishing fact has not been announced, in the light of its use over recent decades in obstetrics.
 Undoubtedly the answer lies in the extremely low dosage of ergonovine used to stop postpartum bleeding, viz 0.1 to 0.25 mg.
 The effective dose of lysergic acid amide is 1 to 2 mg by oral application.
 I decided therefore to test in a self-experiment a corresponding dose of ergonovine [...]

 Legal status

 Ergonovine is listed as Table I precursors under the United Nations Convention Against Illicit Traffic in Narcotic Drugs and Psychotropic Substances, as possible precursor compound for LSD.
-As an N-alkyl derivative of ergine, ergonovine is also covered by the Misuse of Drugs Act 1971, effectively rendering it illegal in the United Kingdom.
+It is also regulated in the United States.
+As an N-alkyl derivative of ergine, ergonovine is covered by the Misuse of Drugs Act 1971, effectively rendering it illegal in the United Kingdom as well.